Calvinist Republic of Ghent: End

 Meanwhile, there was a falling out between Hembyse and Ryhove, and Ryhove managed to have Hembyse exiled from the city after in December 1578 William of Orange came to the city and reformed its magistracy.
 William also managed to impose his "religious peace" in Ghent.
 Ryhove received the office of grootbaljuw as representative of William.
 But the military situation in Flanders gradually worsened for the Calvinists and the Flemish members of the Union of Utrecht.
-The Malcontents joined the Army of Flanders of the new royal governor-generalParma, and together they besieged and conquered more and more of the Flemish cities.
+The Malcontents joined the Army of Flanders of the new royal governor-general Parma, and together they besieged and conquered more and more of the Flemish cities.
 On 24 October 1583 there was a new coup in the Ghent city government, in which Ryhove was forced into exile and Hembyse returned to power.
 Ryhove then took up a blocking position in Dendermonde between Antwerp and Ghent, cutting off the supply lines to the city from Antwerp.
 The Spanish army laid siege to Ghent, while Hembyse held dictatorial powers in the city.
 He negotiated in secret with the Spaniards, and when this was discovered by the enraged citizens he was arrested, tried for treason, and on 8 August 1584 executed.
 Ghent was forced to surrender to Parma on 17 August 1584, ending the regime of the Calvinist Republic.